t-minini/art-gallery-website/README.md

 ### What I learned

-With this challenge I could practice a little bit more the use of CSS Grid and learn how to apply the userLocation react hook.
+- Practice a little bit more the use of CSS Grid
+- How to apply the userLocation react hook

 ### Useful resources